zganger/nutrition-info-calculator/README.md

-# nutrition-info-calculator
+# Nutrition Info Calculator
-Calculates nutrition information for a serving of a meal based on the nutrition info of its ingredients.
+This calculator will find the nutrition values for each portion of a recipe based on the nutrition facts of each ingredient.

+It does not account for any changes in that nutrition information based on method of preparation.